 - excessive fatigue

 PAN influences the nervous systems of nearly 70% of people, according to Johns Hopkins.
-PAN can induce seizures and cause neurological problems after two to three years if left untreated, causing reduced alertness and cognitive dysfunction.
-There are also very common skin lesions.
-PAN affects the skin on the legs more often, and the sores may be painful.
+PAN can induce seizures and cause neurological problems after two to three years if left untreated.
+It results in reduced alertness and cognitive dysfunction.
+PAN often affects the skin on the legs.
+Skin lesions are very common.

 Causes of Polyarteritis Nodosa